KBillel/shocker/readme.md

 Code used for interafacing with the arduino
 ### mainwindow.py
 Code generated using PyQT5 UI code generator.
 Contains the design of the interface.
+## requirments
+requirments.txt file contain library used in the app. pip install requirements.txt